How to Register an Out-of-State Car in Georgia: Fees & Steps

 Georgia requires title transfers and initial registrations to be handled in person at the local County Tag Office in the county where you reside.
 Bring this exact checklist:

-- Form MV-1: The official Title and Tag Application (you can fill this out online ahead of time on the GA DRIVES portal or by hand at the counter).
+- Form MV-1: The official Title and Tag Application (signed by all owners at the counter).

-- Your Out-of-State Title: If you completely own the car, bring the physical title.
+- Your Out-of-State Title: If you completely own the car, you must bring the physical original title.

-- Lienholder Information: If you are currently paying off a car loan, bring your current out-of-state registration certificate and the exact name, account number, and mailing address of your bank/lender so Georgia can request the title document from them.
+- Lienholder Information: If you are currently paying off an active auto loan, bring your current out-of-state registration certificate and the exact name, account number, and mailing address of your bank/lender so the county tag office can formally request the title from them.

 - Your New Georgia Driver's License.

-- Proof of Georgia Auto Insurance: Your insurance provider must log your new policy into the electronic Georgia database.
+- Proof of Georgia Auto Insurance: Your insurance provider must log your new policy electronically into the state database.
 Physical cards are rarely accepted as standalone proof.

 4. The Big Cost: Understanding Georgia TAVT Tax

-Many new residents get to the counter expecting a modest $20 plate fee and are shocked when the clerk asks for over $1,000.
+Many new residents get to the counter expecting a modest registration fee and are shocked when the clerk asks for a large lump sum.
 This is because of the Title Ad Valorem Tax (TAVT).

-Georgia does not charge annual vehicle property taxes or normal vehicle sales tax.
-Instead, they charge a one-time lump sum tax when a vehicle is first brought into the state:
+Georgia does not charge annual vehicle property taxes or standard vehicle sales tax on relocated vehicles.
+Instead, they charge a one-time tax when a vehicle is first brought into the state:

 - Standard Tag Fee: $20.00